 The below-floor fishboxes are equipped with separate macerator pumps and are supplied with drain plugs for each box.
 Remove the fishbox drain plugs to allow the fishboxes to be pumped overboard.
-To pump the box es out, activate the switches on the helm switch panel labeled PORT FISHBOX and STBD FISHBOX.
+To pump the boxes out, activate the switches on the port and starboard aft cockpit switch panels labeled PORT FISHBOX and STBD FISHBOX.
 The fishboxes should be flushed out and cleaned after each use.